 M. Elizabeth Latimer, MD received her medical degree from Tufts University School of Medicine in Boston Massachusetts.
 She completed her residencies in Pediatrics and Neurology at Walter Reed Army Medical Center in Washington, DC, with special certification in Child Neurology.
 She served as chief of the Child Neurology Division at Georgetown University Hospital in Washington, DC for five years, prior to practicing at Fairfax Hospital in Virginia.

-In 2000, Dr. Latimer opened her practice of Child and Adolescent Neurology in Bethesda, MD, where she provided treatment for autism, ADHD, migraines, and other neurological conditions.
+In 2000, Dr. Latimer opened her practice of Child and Adolescent Neurology in Bethesda, MD, where she provided treatment for autism, migraines, and other neurological conditions.
 She’s currently practicing out of her office in Washington DC conveniently located in the heart of Georgetown.
 In addition to her general neurology and headache practice, Dr. Latimer specializes in caring for PANDAS patients, and cerebral palsy patients who require spasticity management.

 To view Dr. Latimer’s complete resume CLICK HERE (pdf file).